tomzx/blog.tomrochette.com-content/agi/papers/allen-newell-the-heuristic-of-george-polya-and-its-relation-to-artificial-intelligence/article.md

 	* Two proofs are better than one
 	* Good problems, like mushrooms, grow in clusters
 	* Do not believe anything, but doubt only what is worth doubting
-	* Teachers should ask questions that are simple, general, unobstrusive and from a short list
+	* Teachers should ask questions that are simple, general, unobtrusive and from a short list
 	* An idea which can be used only once is a trick.
 If one can use it more than once it becomes a method

 ## 3.5 Thesis: Future Orientation is still Beyond AI